 The Australian Technical Officers Association has bestowed AEN with funding to continue an award to recognise the Best Victorian GTO Apprentice.
 AEN members are encouraged to complete the below nomination form that will be judged by the AEN nominations committee (and guest judges at the discretion of AEN).
-Award finalists will be invited (as guests) to attend the annual AEN dinner in November where the winner will be announced.

 2020 – John Hull – Gforce Employment Solutions